Dusty Fletcher: Song and recording "Open the Door, Richard!"

 In 1946, bandleader Jack McVea fashioned Fletcher's routine into the lyrics of a song, which he recorded with his band.
 McVea's record became a big hit, and Fletcher, by now semi-retired, was found living in South Carolina by Herb Abramson of National Records.
 He made his own recording of the song, using McVea's arrangement, which made number 3 on US Billboard R&B chart.
+It sold in excess of one million copies.
 The song was also covered by many others including Count Basie, Louis Jordan, and Pigmeat Markham.

 National Records began a lawsuit to claim Fletcher's royalties as the originator of the routine which led to McVea's hit.
 However, a blackface vaudeville comedian, John "Spider Bruce" Mason then claimed that Fletcher had originally stolen the routine from him in the 1920s.
 Eventually, McVea, Fletcher and Mason were all co-credited with writing McVea's version.

 The National Association for the Advancement of Colored People (NAACP) publicly attacked the song, particularly Fletcher's version, for making light of public drunkenness and playing on the stereotype of black men as shiftless and ignorant.

 Fletcher continued to perform the routine, particularly at the Apollo Theatre in New York, until shortly before his death.

-Other work

-Fletcher is credited with originating the "Here come de Judge" line used on the television comedy show, Rowan & Martin's Laugh-In.

 Family

 Fletcher had one daughter Helen Fletcher with original Cotton Club dancer Sadie Mae Fletcher.
-He had two granddaughters Jacqueline and Amber.
+He had two granddaughters.